asegavac/boring-lang/README.md

 * has a rich standard library (http server, actor model)
 * is immutable by default

-It's basically a middle-ground of Rust, Golang, Swift, and Typescript.
+It's basically a middle-ground of Rust, Golang, Swift, Typescript, and Python.

 ## Http Server Example
 ```